 About the CLI

-You can use Splunk's command line interface (CLI) to monitor, configure, and execute searches on your Splunk server.
+You can use the Splunk platform command line interface (CLI) to monitor, configure, and execute searches.
 The CLI help exists in the product and is accessible through a terminal or shell interface.
-This topic discusses how to access this information and what commands are available.
+This topic discusses how to access this information.

-- Shell access to a Splunk server, or
+- Access to a Splunk platform instance or forwarder, or

-- Permission to access the correct port on a remote Splunk server.
+- Permission to access the correct port on a remote Splunk platform instance.

-If you have administrator or root privileges you can simplify CLI access by adding the top level directory of your Splunk installation to your shell path.
-The
+If you have administrator or root privileges, you can simplify CLI access by adding the top level directory of your Splunk platform installation,

-This example works for Linux/BSD/Solaris users who installed Splunk in the default location:
+This example works for Linux/BSD/Solaris users who installed Splunk Enterprise in the default location:

 # export SPLUNK_HOME=/opt/splunk # export PATH=$SPLUNK_HOME/bin:$PATH

-This example works for Mac users who installed splunk in the default location:
+This example works for Mac users who installed Splunk Enterprise in the default location:

 # export SPLUNK_HOME=/Applications/Splunk # export PATH=$SPLUNK_HOME/bin:$PATH